rebcabin/masr/specs.md

 # 3. WHAT IS A _SPECIFICATION_?

-_Spec_ is short for _specification_.
-The_ noun
-"specification" derives from the verb "to specify."
+"Specification" derives from the verb "to specify."
 "To specify" means "to describe specifically: clearly, explicitly, precisely, unambiguously."
 Also, "to specify" means "to distinguish a class